junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean rushes to hold her by the arm, leading her to sit down on the last step of the stairs.
 "What's wrong?"

-"The ghosts."
-Missouri says difficultly.
+"The ghosts," Missouri says, difficult.
 "So many of them, so much confusion, so lost.
 It must be broken now."

 The spirits of Mary and John come closer with concerned looks, their forms flickering in and out.
-Dean notices the candles they saw last night were mostly out, the ritual to steady their forms waning, must be why it's now more difficult for them to stay stable.
+Dean notices the candles they saw last night were mostly out, the ritual to steady their forms waning -- must be why it's now more difficult for them to stay stable.

 "You mean the Vail?"
 Sam asks hurriedly.